Castien/PS-Repositories/Javascript-308/instructions.md

  X Use strings, numbers, and Boolean values cached within variables.
  X Use at least two if/else statements to control program flow.
 Optionally, use at least one switch statement.

-Use try/catch statements to manage potential errors in the code, such as incorrectly formatted or typed data being fed into your program.
+X Use try/catch statements to manage potential errors in the code, such as incorrectly formatted or typed data being fed into your program.
-Utilize at least two different types of loops.
+X Utilize at least two different types of loops.
 Utilize at least one loop control keyword such as break or continue.

  X Create and/or manipulate arrays and objects.